 A map showing the room locations are also shown on the agenda.
 Room assignments can change as the agenda changes.
 Some Working Groups meet multiple times during a meeting, and every attempt is made to have a Working Group meet in the same room for each session.

 If certain aspects of the IETF still mystify you (even after you finish reading the Tao), you'll want to drop in on the on-site training offered by the Education (EDU) team.
 These informal classes are designed for newcomers and seasoned IETFers alike.
-In addition to the Newcomer Training, the EDU team offers workshops for document editors and Working Group chairs, plus an in-depth security tutorial that's indispensable for both novices and longtime IETF attendees.
-EDU sessions are generally held on Sunday afternoons.
-You'll find more about the EDU team at http://www.ietf.org/edu/.
+In addition to the Newcomer Training, the EDU team offers in-depth tutorials that are indispensable for both newcomers and longtime IETF attendees.
+EDU sessions are generally held on Sunday afternoons and are posted to watch later as well.

 The IETF is different things to different people.
 There are many people who have been very active in the IETF who have never attended an IETF meeting.
 You should not feel obligated to come to an IETF meeting just to get a feel for the IETF.
+If you however decide to come, RFC4144 provides some pointers on how to make your meeting a success [https://tools.ietf.org/html/rfc4144].
 The following guidelines (based on stereotypes of people in various industries) might help you decide whether you actually want to come and, if so, what might be the best use of your time at your first meeting.